 Even though your dog shouldn’t eat a banana peel, even if they eat a whole unpeeled such fruit, they ought to be fine.

 At worst, an unplanned chance meeting between pooch and plantain ought to do nothing worse than spike up the blood sugar for an exciting hour or two or cause a bit of tummy upset.

 You might find your trusty pup lolloping and slouching after a while as their tummy gurgles at all its unfamiliar filling.

 Of course, if your dog has eaten a bunch of bananas, you might feel concerned that they’ve completely overdone it.
 You’d be right – but again, luckily not to a dangerous degree.

 If your dog has eaten banana peels alongside that whole bunch of bananas though, definitely keep an eye on them for signs of choking or uneasiness of the stomach.

-A dog who’s helped himself or herself to a big old bunch of bananas could end up constipated though – there’s a lot of fibre to go around there!
+A dog who’s helped himself or herself to a big old bunch of bananas could end up constipated though – there’s a lot of fiber to go around there!

 While letting a dog eat banana peels is a bad idea, bananas for dogs tend to work out okay if you serve them in slices and keep portions low.

-This fruit is packed with fibre, vitamins and feel good chemicals galore, but eating as many of them as a person is recommended to is not the way forward with your dog.
+This fruit is packed with fiber, vitamins and feel-good chemicals galore, but eating as many of them as a person is recommended to is not the way forward with your dog.